stormreply/storm-library-for-terraform/README.md

 # Storm Library for Terraform

+### Building examples, demos and showcases on AWS

 The Storm Library for Terraform is a collection of Terraform modules for Amazon Web Services.
-The focus of these modules, maintained in separate GitHub™ repositories, is on **building examples, demos and showcases on AWS**.
+The focus of these modules, maintained in separate GitHub™ repositories, is on building examples, demos and showcases on AWS.
 The audience of the library is learners and presenters alike - people that want to know or show how a certain service, pattern or solution looks like, or "feels".